Valeo buys bus air conditioning supplier Spheros

-PARIS French car parts maker Valeo (VLOF.PA) said on Wednesday that it agreed to buy bus air conditioning supplier Spheros from German buyout group Deutsche Beteiligungs AG (DBANn.DE).
+PARIS Dec 23 French car parts maker Valeo said on Wednesday that it agreed to buy bus air conditioning supplier Spheros from German buyout group Deutsche Beteiligungs AG.

 Spheros, which has annual revenue of about 250 million euros ($273 million) and higher margins than Valeo, supplies air conditioning systems to "all the main bus manufacturers and major fleet operators", according to the French group.

-Valeo is hoping to capitalize on expected annual growth of 5 percent in the bus market in coming years, driven by greater demand for public transport across the world as cities expand.
+Valeo is hoping to capitalise on expected annual growth of 5 percent in the bus market in coming years, driven by greater demand for public transport across the world as cities expand.

 Spheros has a worldwide sales network, employs 1,100 staff, and operates plants in Germany, Finland, Turkey, the United States, Brazil, China and India, Valeo said.
 The deal will boost earnings from the first year, it added.